vandanrohatgi/blog-grave/_posts/2022-9-6-GSoC-Experience.md

 After all the initial stuff was out of the way, I was just waiting for the announcement from google about the selected projects.
 I was greeted with a rejection mail at 6:00 AM in the morning.
 But the thing was, I gave everything I had for this so I didn't have any regrets (like I didn't work hard enough).
 I accepted my fate and thought about the next steps.

-I got to know that there was a miscommunication in the org admins and mentors and my proposal was not ranked, which is a step that needed to be done for proposals to be selected.
+I got to know that there was a miscommunication in the org admins and mentors and my proposal was not ranked, which is a step that was needed to be done for proposals to be selected.
 I thank my stars that I had some really hard working mentors who got this issue resolved over night and just like that, I was back in the game!

 ### GSoC